Simulating the late stages of WD-BH/NS mergers: an origin for fast X-ray transients and GRBs with periodic modulations: Methods

 \section{Methods}

 We use the SPH code Phantom (\citeauthor{2012JCoPh.231..759P} \citeyear{2012JCoPh.231..759P}; \citeauthor{2018PASA...35...31P} \citeyear{2018PASA...35...31P}, for a detailed description of Phantom and the methodology, see \citeauthor{2019MNRAS.485..819L} \citeyear{2019MNRAS.485..819L}).
-The initial WD is modeled as a polytrope with index $n=3/2$, with its mass–radius relation determined by Equation (\ref{eq:R_*}).
+The initial WD is modeled as a polytrope with index $n=3/2$, with its mass–radius relation determined by Eq. (\ref{eq:R_*}).
 In all simulations, the WD is discretized into $10^6$ equal-mass particles, while the NS or BH is represented by a sink particle, acting as a point mass for gravitational interactions.

-Throughout the simulation, both the gas in the stripped stream and the remaining WD are assumed to follow an adiabatic equation of state $\gamma = 5/3$ \citep{2025MNRAS.542..839G}.
-Note that the true equation of state of a WD is much more complex, and the adopted one is an approximation that may deviate from the reality.
+Throughout the simulation, both the gas in the stripped stream and the remaining WD are assumed to follow a polytropic equation of state (EOS) with an index $\gamma = 5/3$ \citep{2025MNRAS.542..839G}.
+This value of $\gamma$ is consistent with the effective equation of state of a non-relativistic degenerate electron gas, which provides the dominant pressure support in a typical WD.

-The WD is placed on an elliptical orbit, initially near the aphelion $R_a$, with a velocity $v_0 = \sqrt {2GM/R_a}$, and its orbital motion is counterclockwise in the $x$-$y$ plane.
+The WD is placed on an elliptical orbit, initially near the aphelion $R_a$, with a velocity $v_0 = \sqrt {2GM(1-e)/R_a}$, and its orbital motion is counterclockwise in the $x$-$y$ plane.
 Since the WD remains at relatively large distances from the BH during mass transfer ($R_p \geq 100\,R_s$), general relativistic effects are neglected.
 To avoid extremely small time steps near the BH event horizon, particles that fall into a fixed accretion radius (set to $R_{\rm acc} = R_p/3$, see \S \ref{sec4_3}) are immediately removed.